nickcam/AnimatedEnvironmentLayer/README.md

 [https://github.com/cambecc/grib2json](https://github.com/cambecc/grib2json)

 # Credit
-This is essentially just an arcgis and typescript port of this awesome project -
+This is essentially an arcgis and typescript port of this awesome project -

 [https://github.com/danwild/leaflet-velocity](https://github.com/danwild/leaflet-velocity), so check that out.